 true), multiple worker processes are generated to build as many projects at the same time as possible.
 For this to work correctly, the

--maxcpucount switch must be set to a value greater than 1, and the system must be at least dual-core or have two or more processors.
+-maxcpucount switch must be set to a value greater than 1.

 Building in parallel only works for a single invocation of the MSBuild task, so if you invoke task batching, the parallelism is limited to each batch.
 See MSBuild batching.

 The following example shows how to build a target in a project file with multiple different property values in parallel by using the

 do_it.proj with a target that just prints a different message for each